Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 - [Bootstrap 4](https://getbootstrap.com/) - is a framework for building responsive, mobile-first websites.
 - [Icofont](https://icofont.com/) - is an icon font application that contains 2100+ icons in a single font.
 - [jQuery](https://jquery.com/download/) - is a lightweight, "write less, do more", JavaScript library.
 The purpose of jQuery is to make it much easier to use JavaScript on your website.
-- [Slick](https://kenwheeler.github.io/slick/) - slick is a responsive carousel jQuery plugin that supports multiple breakpoints, CSS3 transitions, touch events/swiping & much more!
+- [Slick](https://kenwheeler.github.io/slick/) - is a responsive carousel jQuery plugin that supports multiple breakpoints, CSS3 transitions, touch events/swiping & much more!
 - [Bootsrap Select](https://developer.snapappointments.com/bootstrap-select/) - is a jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.

 #### Color Scheme